 "When I discovered the use of powders and frits I began 'painting' with glass."

 Tracy has made many different designs over the years.
 Her love of the ocean shows in her marine-life pieces as well as in her seascape pendants and earrings which she literally "paints" with glass powders.
 Tracy also specializes in Memorial Pieces.
 These pieces combine the cremated remains of a loved one with Tracy's beautiful jewelry or sculpture.

 Tracy studied Fine Art, specifically painting, at the University of Arkansas and went on to learn the art of flameworked glass in Eureka Springs, Arkansas.
 She resided in Germany for four years further refining her style and supporting herself by selling her work on the street markets (Stadfests) and Christmas markets (Weihnachtsmarkte).

 Tracy lives and works just a short walk from the beach in St. Augustine, Florida.
 Visitors are welcome to her studio by appointment.
 Her work is available in many fine galleries throughout the country.

 "After so many years of working with molten glass I find I never tire of it...
-I think because it is such an alive medium and such a difficult craft, it continues to challenge my skills." - Tracy Womack
+I think because it is such an alive and beautiful medium." - Tracy Womack